dime35/ForceDirectedGraph/README.md

 1. A repulsive "column" force between all nodes.
 1. An attractive "gravitational" force pulling all nodes to the center of the graph.

-By implementing these forces and treating the system like any other physics simulation, the graph will orient itself into a stable equilibrium position, with nodes well spaced apart, and connected nodes being pulled closer together.
+By implementing these forces and treating the system like any other physics simulation, the graph will orient itself into a stable equilibrium position, with nodes well spaced apart, and connected nodes pulled closer together.

 <img src ="https://github.com/user-attachments/assets/717a5dff-ee44-4c48-955e-7272b3bf1d31" width="50%" height="50%" />